jorditorresBCN/Assignments-2017/Lab03.md

 # Lab 3: Extracting and Analyzing data from the Cloud

-This Lab has built on top of the previous ones to discuss some basis for extracting interesting terms from a data set of tweets while we “keep the connection open” and gather all the upcoming tweets about a particular event.
+This Lab is built on top of the previous ones to discuss a basis for extracting interesting terms from a data set of tweets while we “keep the connection open” and gather all the upcoming tweets about a particular event.

 * [Task 3.1: Streaming API of Twitter](#Tasks31)
 * [Task 3.2: Analyzing tweets - counting terms](#Tasks32)